aneesh3397/Bigram-analysis-of-Chickasaw-and-Greenlandic/README.md

 However this is risky because we might have Chickasaw text that happens to not use any 'b's.
 A better way might be to make use of the polysynthetic nature of Greenlandic, which leads to less spaces.
 Any text that needs to be identified will have spaces.
-The relative frequency of ' ' was found to be 0.0640 for Greenlandic and 0.1466 for Chickasaw.
-If we simply calculate the relative frequency of ' ' in a given text and it happens to be > 0.1, we can assume that the text is in Chickasaw.
-This method works remarkably well; the functions below generate a random string of text from either the Greenlandic or Chickasaw texts, and feed it to a function that identifies the text using the relative frequency of ' '.
-A third function runs this 10000 times and on average the function correctly identifies the text 98% of the time.
+The relative frequency of ' ' was found to be 0.0678 for Greenlandic and 0.09522 for Chickasaw.
+If we simply calculate the relative frequency of ' ' in a given text and it happens to be > 0.8, we can assume that the text is in Chickasaw.
+This simple fact works remarkably well; the function gen_random generates a random string of text from either the Greenlandic or Chickasaw texts, and feed it to a function that identifies the text using the relative frequency of ' '.
+A third function runs this 10000 times and on average the function correctly identifies the text correctly upwards of 90% of the time.

 The lidstone smoothing with a parameter of 0.0001 performed the best.
 In general, the smaller the smoothing parameter, the better the performance.
 This makes